-UPDATE: The addictive (and possibly life-changing) reality series Tidying Up with Marie Kondo has been added to our list of the best shows on Netflix Australia — find out all about it below!
+UPDATE: The harrowing true crime series Dirty John, starring Connie Britton (American Horror Story) and Australia's own Eric Bana (Chopper) has been added to our list of the top trending shows on Netflix Australia – find out more about it below!

 Since its arrival on Australian shores, we've enjoyed unfettered access to all of Netflix's critically-lauded original shows.
 Not only that, users also have access to a wealth of other licensed material.

 If you're like us, you spend a good deal of your time Netflixing.
 Sure, Netflix also streams movies, but its television output is perhaps the reason most people have signed up for an account.
 There's nothing quite like firing up Netflix and binge-watching a series at your own pace.
 Getting instant access to entire seasons of Stranger Things from day one is half the appeal.

 This is why we've created the TechRadar guide to the best shows on Netflix Australia right now (in no particular order).
 We'll keep this best TV show list constantly updated with the latest television shows that you should be watching on Netflix in Australia and also tell you why.

 The best new TV series on Netflix Australia

 Of course, the list includes Netflix Australia classics like Stranger Things, House of Cards, Making a Murderer, Black Mirror, Narcos and BoJack Horseman, but there's so much more to binge on the service than the well-known titles.

 We’ve selected more than 60 great series worth watching over the following pages, but if you've watched 'em all already you can also find out what's new on Netflix this month right here, or cut to the chase with our quick picks for the top trending shows on Netflix right now.

 The following list charts the best shows that are currently trending right now on Netflix Australia.
 For our complete list of shows, which has been separated into genre, continue on to the next page or select your preferred genre from the drop-down list above!